Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Introduction

 The challenge in deriving both convergence rates lies in ensuring that the bounds explicitly depend on \(N\) (the number of particles which goes to $\infty$) and \(h\) (the time discretization step which tends to $0$).
 This dependence must be accurately quantified to reflect the trade-off between particle-based approximations and discretization-induced errors, particularly under the constraints imposed by the singularity of the interaction kernel.\\

 \textbf{Literature:} The use of stochastic particle methods to approximate solutions of PDEs can be traced back to \citet{Chorin}, who applied them to reaction-diffusion equations.
-This approach was later extended by Bossy and Talay in \cite{BT95} for one-dimensional PDEs with bounded Lipschitz drifts and constant diffusions, and also in \citet{BT94} for one-dimensional PDEs of Burgers type.
-Later on, the result was improved and generalised by \citet{B00} for one-dimensional viscous scalar conservation laws and a strong convergence rate for the empirical cumulative distribution function was obtained.
+This approach was later extended by Bossy and Talay in \cite{BT95} for one-dimensional nonlinear PDEs with bounded Lipschitz drifts and bounded $C^1_b$ uniformly positive diffusion, and also in \citet{BT94} for one-dimensional PDEs of Burgers type (for the one-dimensional Burgers model, an interesting comparison with classical numerical analysis techniques was provided by \citet{BFP97}).
+Later on, the result was improved and generalized by \citet{B00} for one-dimensional viscous scalar conservation laws, and a strong convergence rate for the empirical cumulative distribution function was obtained.
+The first results on the optimal convergence rates of the Euler scheme for interacting particle systems were obtained by \citet{KO97}.
+Building on the Malliavin calculus techniques they used, \citet{AK02} improved the convergence rate in \cite{BT95}.
+We also refer the reader to \citet{B05} for a review of convergence results and rates of convergence for mean-field particle approximations, particularly for Lipschitz coefficients and viscous scalar conservation laws.
+For a more recent survey, see \citet{CD22}, where stochastic particle methods are discussed.
 Recently, new results have been obtained in general dimensions and for drift $b(t,x,\mu)$ and diffusion $\sigma(t,x,\mu)$ coefficients of McKean-Vlasov SDEs having different regularity assumptions.
-For instance, \citet{BH19} and \citet{L24} assume Lipschitz continuity of the coefficients in the Wasserstein distance with respect to $\mu$ and Hölder or Lipschitz continuity in $x$ and $t$ and \citet{FS25} consider Hölder regularity type assumptions for both the drift and the diffusion coefficients.
+For instance, \citet{BH19} and \citet{L24} assume Lipschitz continuity of the coefficients in the Wasserstein distance with respect to $\mu$ and Hölder or Lipschitz continuity in $x$ and $t$, and \citet{FS25} consider Hölder-type regularity assumptions for both the drift and the diffusion coefficients.
 Other scenarios involve linear or super-linear growth conditions, as in \citet{Z19} and \citet{CLL24}, or a combination of local Lipschitz continuity and uniform linear growth, as in \citet{LMSWY23}.
 In some cases, specific hypotheses allow for discontinuous coefficients in one-dimensional problems.
 For example, \citet{BJ20} consider \( b(t,x,\mu) = \lambda(\mu(-\infty,x]) \), where \(\lambda\) is Lipschitz continuous, while \citet{LRS22} explore the case \( b(t,x,\mu) = b_1(x) + b_2(x,\mu) \), with \( b_1 \) Lipschitz continuous on \( (-\infty,0) \) and \( (0,+\infty) \), and \( b_2 \) Lipschitz continuous in both variables.
 Across these studies, strong or weak convergence results are derived, often with explicit convergence rates for discretized particle systems towards the McKean-Vlasov SDE.
-In this work, the main novelty is to consider drifts of the form $b(t,x,\mu) : = K \ast \mu(x)$ where $K$ is singular and $\mu$ is in a certain class of measures.
-In this case, the drift is not Lipschitz continuous in Wasserstein norm for a generic measure $\mu$ nor is it Hölder continuous in $x$ or of linear growth in $x$, see Remark \ref{rem1}.\\
+In this work, the main novelty is to consider drifts of the form $b(t,x,\mu) := K \ast \mu(x)$ where $K$ is singular and $\mu$ is in a certain class of measures.
+In this case, the drift is not Lipschitz continuous in the Wasserstein norm for a generic measure $\mu$, nor is it Hölder continuous in $x$ or of linear growth in $x$, see Remark \ref{rem1}.\\